Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 Mike Lee has that in the Senate.

-Uh I've got a bill to defund the World Health Organization.
+I've got a bill to defund the World Health Organization.

 I've had that for a long time.

-They're about to implement their crazy radical uh stuff that in interferes with our sovereignty, and we ought to be doing more about that.
+They're about to implement their crazy radical stuff that interferes with our sovereignty.

 I think we ought to lead on that in the House.

-I think we got to do that.
+I think we've got to do that.

 So we're working on that.

-Um, Alec Thomas has got some great bills.
+And, you know, Alec Thomas has got some great bills.

-I I mean it deal with the extent to which you've got this massive corporate cronyism taking over ability to have farmers and get food to the table uh that I'm uh strongly supportive of, but I'll let him talk more about that.
+I'll let him talk about that I think deal with the extent to which you've got this massive corporate cronyism taking over ability to have farmers and get food to the table that I'm strongly supportive of, but I'll let him talk more about that.

-There's a lot of things we could do to break down this bureaucracy up here and fight uh to get good policies if we're willing to do it.
+There's a lot of things we could do to break down this bureaucracy up here and fight to get good policies if we're willing to do it.

 Yeah, no.